 Responses to motherhood and child rearing practices in prehistoric Europe

-Bringing together the latest developments in archaeological science, including palaeo-pathology, ancient DNA and isotope analyses, with innovative interpretative approaches, this project will explore if all women were expected to become mothers, highlight alternative lifeways, evaluate risks and consequences of becoming a mother and analyse the social value of reproductive success.
+Bringing together the latest developments in archaeological science, including palaeo-pathology, dental analysis, ancient DNA and isotope analyses, with innovative interpretative approaches, this project explores whetherall women were expected to become mothers, highlights alternative lifeways, evaluates risks and consequences of becoming a mother and reflects on the social value of reproductive success.

-It is the first study that aims to systematically predict the probability of whether or not a woman has given birth using palaeo-pathological markers combined with individual age information and population-specific demographic data.
-It will contextualise the findings with an in-depth status analysis of women’s graves.
+It is the first study that systematically predicts the probability of whether or not a woman has given birth using palaeo-pathological markers, explores the age at first motherhood and the number of children per woman, and contextualises the findings with an in-depth status analysis of women’s graves.

-Graves of pregnant women, double burials of women and children as well as infant burials will provide further data.
+Graves of pregnant women, double burials of women and children, and infant burials provide further data.
 The study extends to childrearing (care, feeding, but also abuse, neglect and infanticide) and explores how children were treated after death for insights into their significance.
 Current political discourses about mothers in society and workforce frequently refer to ‘natural’ and ‘ancient’ childrearing practices.
-This project will contribute significantly to our understanding of motherhood and counter naive narratives of childrearing in prehistory with science-based information.
+This project contributes significantly to our understanding of motherhood and counter naive narratives of childrearing in prehistory with science-based information.

 - K. Rebay-Salisbury, D. Pany-Kucera, M. Spannagl-Steiner, F. Kanz, P. Galeta, M. Teschler-Nicola, and R. B. Salisbury.
 2018.
 Motherhood at early Bronze Age Unterhautzenthal, Lower Austria.
 Archaeologia Austriaca 102, 2018, 71–134.